-- It can be seen while performing the redox reaction, in which the dark purple solution turns colourless and then into a brown solution.
+- The oxidizing power of potassium permanganate can be seen while performing a redox reaction with it, in which the dark purple solution turns colourless and then into a brown solution.

-- The above reaction can be performed in an acid or a base
+- The above reaction can be performed in an acidic or a basic medium.

 |Molecular Weight/ Molar Mass of Potassium permanganate||158.034 g/mol|